Lantzer/Homelab-AI-Agent/README.md

 # Homelab AI Agent

-A local AI powered assistant that answers questions about your homelab setup.
-Feed it your own markdown notes, config files, PDFs, or URLs — it answers based on what's actually in your docs, not guesswork.
+A personal project built for two reasons: to have a useful AI assistant for my own homelab setup, and to learn more about how LLMs work in practice — routing, retrieval, tool use, and conversation memory.

+The agent can answer questions about my specific homelab by searching my own documentation, look up general product information from manuals and guides I've indexed, search the web via Tavily when needed, and suggest commands I can run directly.

-Runs entirely on your machine using Ollama.
-No API costs, no internet required once set up.
+Runs entirely on your machine using [Ollama](https://ollama.com) for local LLM inference.
+No API costs, no data leaving your network.

 ![Website Screenshot](web/assets/website_screenshot.png)

-## What it does
+## How it works

-- Ingests local markdown, text, and PDF files, or scrapes content from a URL
-- Accepts a `.txt` file containing a list of sources (one per line) to batch ingest
-- Chunks and indexes content into a persistent local vector database (ChromaDB)
+1. Documents are chunked and indexed into a persistent local vector database (ChromaDB)
-- When you ask a question, retrieves the most relevant chunks
-- Passes those chunks to a local LLM (llama3.2 via Ollama) to generate a grounded answer
-- Serves a web UI for chatting with the agent and managing the index
+2. When a question is asked, a router LLM call decides which tools to use
+3. The selected tools retrieve relevant context (local docs, web search, or both)
+4. A second LLM call generates an answer grounded in that context
+5. Conversation history is maintained so follow-up questions work naturally

+## Two document collections

+- **Homelab** — personal documentation specific to my setup (hardware, services, configs, IPs)
+- **Supporting** — general reference material (product manuals, software guides, external docs)

+The agent keeps these separate so it knows what's my actual setup vs. general knowledge.

 ## Requirements

 - Python 3.10+
 - [Ollama](https://ollama.com) installed and running with `llama3.2` pulled
+- A [Tavily](https://tavily.com) API key for web search

 ## Installation